Baker’s cyst treatment – Prolotherapy Injections

 - The concept is that the injections will help bring about stability to the knee by tightening the knee capsule.

-- The Baker’s cysts forms and reoccurs in response to the body’s need to stabilize the knee and prevent hypermobility and degenerative damage by creating swelling.
+- The Baker’s cysts form and reoccurs in response to the body’s need to stabilize the knee and prevent hypermobility and degenerative damage by creating swelling.

 - Tighten the loose knee, correct the problems that generate the swelling, Baker’s Cysts go away and the fluid is reabsorbed into the body.